Ajaeng

-History
+Description

+Ajaeng is divided into two types.
+The ajaeng used in court music is called jeongak ajaeng, and the ajaeng used in folk music is called sanjo ajaeng.
+The original version of the instrument, and that used in court music (called the jeongak ajaeng), has seven strings; while the ajaeng used for sanjo and sinawi (called the sanjo ajaeng) has eight.

+The instrument is put on a pedestal called a chosang (초상; 草床).
+The player plays the instrument using a bow or by plucking the strings.

-The ajaeng, having its origins in Tang Dynasty China, was derived from the Chinese yazheng, which was introduced to Korea during the Goryeo Dynasty.
+The ajaeng, having its origins in Tang dynasty China, was derived from the Chinese yazheng, which was introduced to Korea during the Goryeo dynasty.

-In 1430, Uiryesangjeongso, the organization for the arrangement of court music and ceremonies arranged the institution of the Goryeo Dynasty and included the ajaeng as one of the instruments used to perform Dangak.
+In 1430, Uiryesangjeongso, the organization for the arrangement of court music and ceremonies arranged the institution of the Goryeo dynasty and included the ajaeng as one of the instruments used to perform Dangak.
 On the 'Five manners' in the annals of King Sejong, it describes the appearance of the ajaeng.
 The line was seven, and the left was broken, with catters placed on it.

 According to Akhak gwebeom, the ajaeng was used only for Dangak before that time, but at the time of King Seongjong, it was also used for Hyangak.

-How to play

-Instead of holding the ajaeng on the player's lap, like a gayageum or a harpoon, the instrument is put on a pedestal called a chosang, and the head is hung at an angle, and the player sits right with the bent tail on the floor.
-The bark of the forsythia tree is peeled, and the surface is smoothed to make a ridge.
-Ribbon is used to paint the rosin because it reinforces the rubbing sound of string and string.
-Though the sound is rough because it makes a sound by rubbing a thick line with a forsythia tree instead of a horsehair, it is also a feature of the ajaeng.
-Nowadays, however, Sanjo Ajaeng is using a horsehooking band.
-Sometimes, the ajaeng can be plucked in the manner of a gayageum.